CIBC-Internal/python/Doc/library/zipimport.rst

    .. method:: load_module(fullname)

       Load the module specified by *fullname*. *fullname* must be the fully qualified (dotted) module name.
-It returns the imported module, or raises :exc:`ZipImportError` if it wasn't found.
+Returns the imported module on success, raises :exc:`ZipImportError` on failure.

+      .. deprecated:: 3.10

+         Use :meth:`exec_module` instead.

+   .. method:: invalidate_caches()

+      Clear out the internal cache of information about files found within the ZIP archive.

+      .. versionadded:: 3.10

    .. attribute:: archive